Assyrians in Iraq: Ancient history

 Historians have noted that Bedir Khan Beg (also known as Bedirhan) called the Kurdish Muslims to fight a sacred war against the Assyrians and Armenians, and ordered to massacre and annihilate them.
 Kurdish writers have recounted that "the Kurdish troops attacked the Assyrians and started slaughters.
 Consequently, a few Assyrians were killed, their villages were destroyed and set into fire...
 For the second time, in 1846, the Assyrians residing at the Thuma region have been massacred...."
 British writer William Eagleton said that "in 1843 and 1846, Bedirhan started a massacre and booting campaign against the Christian Assyrians (Nestorians) he was anxious about whose getting stronger and independent through becoming able to rule themselves.
 It was intolerable for Bedirhan to see the Assyrians living on his own territories getting stronger.
 Thus he killed ten thousand Assyrians.
 Even though Bedirhan was a feudal tribal leader, he was expressing the aspirations of Kurdish nationalism."
 Kurdish and Arab attacks on Assyrians continued, culminating in the August 1933 Simele massacres.
 About 3000 Assyrians were killed in that single month alone.

-Beginning in August 1933, Iraqi soldiers and Kurdish militia killed thousands of Assyrias in Simele (Iraq).
+Beginning in August 1933, Iraqi soldiers and Kurdish militia killed thousands of Assyrians in Simele (Iraq).
 The massacre had a big influence on Raphael Lemkin, the jurist who coined the word "genocide.
 The Simmele Massacre is also commemorated yearly with the official Assyrian Martyrs Day on 7 August.
 The massacre was carried out by the Iraqi Army, led by Kurdish General Bakir Sidqi, and Kurdish and Arab irregulars.
 There were about 3,000 victims of the massacre.